JayBazuzi/jaybazuzi.github.io/_posts/toil-scorecard.md

 title: The Toil Scorecard
 ---

 When a developer makes a code change to your software system, how long will it take for them to validate that their change works correctly and does not break existing behaviors?
-Is this something that only a seasoned expert can do, or can a new team member do it as well?
-What about rotating credentials or ensuring that 3rd-party dependencies are up to date?
+Is this something that only a seasoned expert can do, or can a new person do it as well?
+What about rotating credentials or ensuring that all 3rd-party dependencies are up to date?
 How do we observe that production is healthy and operating correctly?
 The Toil Scorecard gives teams a way to measure these costs and make toil visible to the organization.

 # Measure time and decisions

-Measure both how long it takes to do these activities and how many decisions are required (because executive function is a limited resource for everyone).
-It's OK to estimate to a single digit of precision.
+Measure both **how long** it takes to do these activities and how many **decisions** are required, because executive function is a limited resource for everyone.
+(A single digit of precision is fine.)

 # Grade the maturity